QuillsEdge Press 2015 Chapbook Competition

 Winners will become part of the QuillsEdge Press community, and will be asked to participate as a reader for future competitions and to contribute short chapbook reviews of other women poets to our website.
 Our goal is to build a community for women writers over 50.

-If the winner is able to travel at her own expense, readings can be set up in New York, New Jersey, Pennsylvania, North Carolina, or Colorado.
-Finalists who can travel at their own expense to these locations may also be invited.
+If the winner is able to travel at her own expense to the East Coast, readings can be set up in either New York, New Jersey, or Pennsylvania.
+Finalists who can travel at their own expense to either of these locations may also be invited.

 We Subscribe to the Council of Literary Magazines and Presses (CLMP)Contest Code of Ethics